Affine transitions for involution Stanley symmetric functions: Proof of covering and toggling properties

 \begin{proof}[Proof of Theorem~\ref{tau-thm3}] It holds by inspection that $k<l\not\equiv k \modu n)$ and $t_{ij} \neq t_{kl}$, and it follows from Theorem~\ref{tau-thm1} that $y=\tau^n_{kl}(y)$.
 Let $E = \{i,j,y(i),y(j)\} = \{k,l,y(k),y(l)\}$ and $m=|E|$.
 Write $\phi_E : [m] \to E$ and $\psi_E : E \to [m]$ for the corresponding order-preserving bijections.
 The elements of $E$ represent distinct congruence classes modulo $n$ and $y(E) = E$.
 Define as in the proof of Theorem~\ref{tau-thm-lem4}.
 Let $y' = \psi_E \circ y \circ \phi_E \in I_m$, $i' =\psi_E(i)$, $j' = \psi_E(j)$, $k'=\psi_E(k)$, and $l'=\psi_E(l)$.
 Theorem~\ref{local-thm} and Corollary~\ref{local-cor} imply that $\V(\pi,y,E)$ is a virtual atom for $y'$ and Lemma~\ref{lem-2} implies that $(i',j') \in \Cov(\V(\pi,y,E))$.
 We have by construction, and it follows from Theorem~\ref{local-thm} that if this virtual permutation is also a virtual atom for $y' $ then $\pi t_{ij}t_{kl} \in \cA(y)$.
 It therefore suffices to show that if $\Pi$ is virtual atom for $y'$ that is maximal among those with $(i',j') \in \Cov(\Pi)$, then $\Pi\cdot (i',j')(k',l')$ is a virtual atom for $y$.

-As in the proof of Theorem~\ref{tau-thm-lem4}, this reduces to a finite calculation.
-There are just 8 cases for the involution $y'$, the indices $1\leq i' < j' \leq m$, and the virtual atom $\Pi$, corresponding to the parts of Proposition~\ref{tech-prop}.
-The {\tt Python} program \cite{code} cited in the proof of Theorem~\ref{tau-thm-lem4} is also able to enumerate these possibilities and check the required conditions.
-In every case it holds that $\Pi\cdot (i',j')(k',l')$ is a virtual atom for $y'$, so we conclude that $\pi t_{ij}t_{kl} \in \cA(y)$. \end{proof}
+This again reduces to a finite calculation.
+There are 8 cases for the involution $y'$, the indices $1\leq i' < j' \leq m$, and the virtual atom $\Pi$, corresponding to the parts of Proposition~\ref{tech-prop}.
+As in the proof of Theorem~\ref{tau-thm-lem4}, we have written a computer program that can enumerate these cases and check the required conditions, and which also produces a very long but human readable proof of the theorem (accessible as a 134 page \textsf{pdf} document) \cite{code}.
+Our program's computations show that in every case $\Pi\cdot (i',j')(k',l')$ is a virtual atom for $y'$, so we conclude that $\pi t_{ij}t_{kl} \in \cA(y)$. \end{proof}